janicicpredrag/gclc/README.md

 The executable (release version) 'gclc-gui' will be created in the folder 'gclc/executable'.

-[ Instead of the above call, you might need: `qmake -r QMAKE_CXXFLAGS+=-std=gnu++11 gGCLC.pro` ]

-(For debug version: `qmake: qmake gGCLC.pro CONFIG+=debug CONFIG+=qml_debug`)
+(For debug version: `qmake gGCLC.pro CONFIG+=debug CONFIG+=qml_debug`)

 ### Building gclc (command line version) from Qt Creator

-Load the project cGCLC.pro from the folder 'gclc/source', then run `Build/Run qmake`, then run `Build/Build project cGCLC`.
+Load the project cGCLC.pro from the folder 'gclc/source', then run *Build/Run qmake*, then run *Build/Build project cGCLC*.
 Within the Qt Creator choose Release or Debug version.
-The executable `gclc` will be  created in the folder 'gclc/executable'.

-The executable (release version) `gclc` will be created in the folder 'gclc/executable'.
+The executable 'gclc' will be created in the folder 'gclc/executable'.

 ### Building gclc-gui (version with the graphical user interface) from Qt Creator

-Load the project gGCLC.pro from the folder 'gclc/source', then run `Build/Run qmake`, then run `Build/Build project gGCLC`.
+Load the project gGCLC.pro from the folder 'gclc/source', then run *Build/Run qmake*, then run *Build/Build project gGCLC*.
 Within the Qt Creator choose Release or Debug version.

 The executable (release version) 'gclc-gui' will be created in the folder 'gclc/executable'.

 ### Multiple makefiles

-Note that all of the above 'qmake' invokations produce files named Makefile in the same directory ('gclc/source').
-Each invokation of 'qmake' will overwrite the existing Makefile, so if one 'Makefile' is to be used afterwards, it should be renamed, for instance to 'Makefile-gui-release', and then make could be invoked as follows:
+Note that all of the above `qmake` invocation produce files named Makefile in the same directory ('gclc/source').
+Each invocation of `qmake` will overwrite the existing Makefile, so if one 'Makefile' is to be used afterwards, it should be renamed, for instance to 'Makefile-gui-release', and then make could be invoked as follows: